 This guide is designed to help you get started with research in American history.
 Don't hesitate to get in touch if you have questions or need some additional guidance.
-My contact info is on the right.
+My contact info is below the Related Guides tab.
 Email is the best way to contact me initially.
 I'm always happy to meet in person, by phone, or online to discuss your research.

 See the Find Articles and the Find Primary Sources tabs to learn about searching with more focus and precision in databases for American history